Recognition of same-sex unions in Namibia: Proceedings and ruling

-Aftermath and reactions
+Aftermath and changes to marriage law

 The ruling was welcomed by the plaintiff couples.
 Digashu said he was "overwhelmed", and highlighted the support of the Southern Africa Litigation Centre and civil society organisations in Namibia.
 Siegliende Wether, the president of the Khorixas Constituency Residents Association, also welcomed the ruling: "We all are God's creation, and nobody should be lesser than another.
 Namibia has to live up to a just and equal society as the Constitution emphasises."
 However, the ruling was fiercely opposed by religious groups and politicians.
 The Council of Churches in Namibia released a statement calling on legislators to ban same-sex marriage, describing it as "contrary to Namibian culture".

 On 11 July 2023, the National Assembly passed legislation introduced by MP Jerry Ekandjo, seeking to overturn the court ruling.
 The bill aimed to define marriage as the "union between persons of the opposite sex" and define a spouse as "one half of a legal union between a genetically born man and genetically born woman".
 Further, it would have made celebrating, witnessing, promoting or propagating a same-sex marriage a criminal offence punishable with up to six years' imprisonment and fines of up to N$100,000 ($5,500), which opponents of the bill described as a "clear violation of freedom of speech".
-It is unclear how the bill would have legally overturned the court ruling, as the Supreme Court had ruled that the constitutional principle of equality guarantees recognition of same-sex marriages performed abroad, and the bill was not a constitutional amendment.
+It is unclear how the bill would have legally overturned the court ruling, as the Supreme Court ruled that the constitutional principle of equality guarantees recognition of same-sex marriages performed abroad, and the bill was not a constitutional amendment.
 If challenges had been filed against the law, it would likely have been struck down as unconstitutional.
 MP McHenry Venaani said, "I have not seen bills written deliberately (to) contradict judgments.
 I am not sure it would pass the test of constitutionality".
 The bill was passed by the National Council on 19 July 2023.
 Hage Geingob, who served as president until his death in February 2024, stated his opposition to same-sex marriage in July 2023 but expressed "caution" about the bill's constitutionality.
 MP Daniel Kashikola also expressed concern about the bill's implications for customary marriages and intersex people.
 Equal Namibia, an LGBT advocacy group, said it would file a lawsuit challenging the bill if Mbumba were to sign it into law.
 Omar van Reenen, campaign manager for the organisation, said, "[This bills is] wholly unconstitutional and will fail in court.
 But it proved that this is a legislature which is hell-bent on violating their oath of office for cheap campaign points".
 In June 2024, activists launched a campaign urging President Nangolo Mbumba to veto the legislation.
 In March 2025, Minister of Presidential Affairs Christine ǁHoebes announced that Mbumba would not sign the bill into law "because it was not passed by a two-thirds majority in Parliament and could be challenged on constitutional grounds".